DaveTrost/idisc-full-stack-app/README.md

     - build and format the return array - DONE
     - verify response details using postman - DONE
   - front to back communication
-    - duplicate the postman query from the front end
+    - verify that all fron-end components are working as expected ...
+      - Build out a lot more code to get the appropriate hierarchy for rendering cards from the list of data - DONE